 Although hand stamping creates an imperfect outcome, many people revel in the fact that it adds a personal touch to jewelry and other metal objects.
 Essentially, the hand stamping process utilizes metal stamps with numbers, letters, designs, or punctuations that are struck into the metal using a hammer.

-laser engraving is more versatile than hand stamping.
+Laser engraving is more versatile than hand stamping.
 Depending on the desired result, light or deep contrast is created with the result being a permanent mark.
 Examples of laser-engraved products include sports trophies with names of the winners, components marked with a given batch or serial number.

-How can you tell if a product was laser engraved or hand stamped?
+Laser Engraving and Hand Stamping: How can you tell if a product was laser engraved or hand stamped?

 Jewelry stores often make use of both hand stamping and laser engraving to add a personal touch to their products.
 But how can you tell if the letters and numbers on your wedding ring were laser engraved or hand stamped?
 Here are a few differences and similarities of both technologies: